cmsps/cdm.sh/README.md

 cdm.sh
 ======

-cd command but with a menu
+The `cd' command but with a menu

+It uses the `tree' command to generate a tree structured display of the directories.